rishabhballal/option-pricing/README.md

 ## 1. Black-Scholes-Merton formulae

-For vanilla options without an early exercise feature, _i.e._ European vanilla options.
+Suitable for vanilla options without an early exercise feature, _i.e._ European vanilla options.
 Import the `black_scholes_merton.py` module and instantiate its `VanillaCall` or `VanillaPut` class by passing three arguments: the underlying, the time to expiry in days, and a strike price.

 ```python
 import black_scholes_merton as bsm